jasarqui/Drone-Image-Server/README.md

 Clone the application [server](https://github.com/jasarqui/Drone-Image-Server) and [client](https://github.com/jasarqui/Drone-Image-Client) folders.
 Run a terminal inside both folders and then run `npm install` or `yarn add` in each.
 This will set up the remaining dependencies needed by the application to run.

-In the server terminal, run `npm run seed` or `yarn seed` to set up the schema.
+In the server terminal, run `npm run seed` or `yarn seed` to set up the schema, then run `psql dronedb < node_modules/connect-pg-simple/table.sql` to create the session table.

 ## Development